History of equity and trusts: Early history of the Use

-At common law there was only ever one person who could be said to have a right to land, which was the person entitled to seisin.
-Sometimes, however, the Lord Chancellor would hold that somebody was bound by good conscience to hold some land they had the right to ad opus alterius (for the benefit of another).
-At first these nascent trusts were intended to be temporary.
-Eg. when a tenant by copyhold (a kind of tenure where the tenant was obliged to perform manorial duties to his lord who left the original deeds in the manorial roll) wanted to convey his land to another, the procedure, until 1925, was to surrender the land to the lord.
-He then held it for the benefit of the transferee, until the lord admitted him as his feudal tenant.
+According to common law there was only one person who said to have a right to land, which was the person entitled to seisin.
+However, the Lord Chancellor would hold that somebody was bound by good conscience to hold some land they had the right to ad opus alterius (for the benefit of another).
+At first, these nascent trusts were intended to be temporary. e.g. when a tenant by copyhold (a kind of tenure where the tenant was obliged to perform manorial duties to his lord who left the original deeds in the manorial roll) wanted to convey his land to another the procedure until 1925 was to surrender the land to the lord.
+He then held it for the benefit of the transferee until the lord admitted him as his feudal tenant.

 This holding of land for the benefit of another was found to be helpful when conveying land to those who were forbidden to own any.
 In particular, the Franciscans swore an oath of poverty that meant they could not own land directly.
-Furthermore, as Baker notes, Franciscan friars lacked the corporate personality that monks, organised in abbeys and priories had, and which allowed them to own property through the abbey or priory.
-This oath of poverty, as confirmed by the papal bull Quo elongati (1230), did not prevent them from enjoying the benefits of said land, like rents and free accommodation.
+Furthermore, as Baker notes, Franciscan friars lacked the corporate personality that monks organised in abbeys and priories allowed them to own property through the abbey or priory.
+This oath of poverty, as confirmed by the papal bull Quo elongati (1230), did not prevent them from enjoying the benefits of said land like rents and free accommodation.
 While a statute of 1391 prohibited the creation of uses for the benefit of religious corporations as these violated the several statutes of mortmain that gave the Crown oversight over donations of land to the Church.
 This was particularly important as the King had the right to charge a fee for issuing a licence that would allow a donor to gift land to the Church.

 The Chancery's role in enforcing Uses

-The Common Law, however, would not take notice of uses.
-One effect of this, as Baker notes, is that uses could be utilised to put land outside the reach of creditors.
-Another effect, however, is that it left those enttiled to the benefit of the land (called the cestui que use) without recourse in the Common Law courts.
-Initially, Uses would have been a mere matter of morality.
+The Common Law, would not take notice of uses one effect of this as Baker notes, is that uses could be utilised to put land outside the reach of creditors.
+Another effect is that it left those entitled to the benefit of the land (called the cestui que use) without recourse in the Common Law courts.
+Initially, uses would have been a mere matter of morality.
 It was only by appointing several notable local people, threatened with the shame of depriving another of their inheritance, that due execution of the use could be guaranteed.